graeme-winter/dials_tutorials/CCP4-DESY-2024/command-line-processing.md

 # Data processing tutorial

+## Data

+To process the data locally using DIALS you will need a copy of the dataset on your computer.
+If you do not have it already you can download it from [this link](https://ccp4serv6.rc-harwell.ac.uk/jscofe-dev/tmp/ADH4.zip).

 ## Summary

 We will start by looking at a data set recorded from crystals of the enzyme tetrahydroalstonine synthase (THAS1).
 The images were collected at Diamond Light Source on a PILATUS 6M pixel array detector at an X-ray wavelength of 1.282 Å, at the Zinc _K_ edge.
 There is sufficient anomalous signal to solve the structure by experimental phasing (SAD).
 There are some more details provided alongside the images in the file `ADH4_data_info.pdf`.